(Co)-variances

 fn option of the $PRIOR keyword line.

-input to RJMC, using the $RJMC keyword.
+additional input to MCMC, using the $MCMC keyword.

-For task=11 and 12 all non-zero elements in all (co)variance matrices must be specified, and are used in
+For tnalyse type 11 and 12 all non-zero elements in all (co)variance matrices must be specified,

-the model as "true" values.
+and are used in the model as "true" values.

 The matrices are numbered as in the RANDOM model directive line.
 The number for the residual (co)variance